-The permissible fuels are some crude oils, some blends of crude oil with distillate fuel, and some marine diesel fuel.
+Note: The permissible fuels are some crude oils, some blends of crude oil with distillate fuel, some biodiesel, and some marine diesel fuel.
 These fuels are not suitable for use in all engine applications.
 The acceptability of these fuels for use is determined on a case by case basis.
 A complete fuel analysis is required.
 Consult your Cat dealer for further information.
-Biodiesel fuel is permissible for use in Cat engines.
-Follow all the recommendations and guidelines given in this Special Publication, "Biodiesel" article.
+For information concerning biodiesel/ biodiesel blends, refer to this Special Publication, "Biodiesel" article.